 Step 1: Set Up WooCommerce Shipping Zones & Methods

 Your first step in setting up WooCommerce shipping is identifying your Shipping Zones.
+This is the beginning of setting up your order fulfillment process.
 WooCommerce shipping zones serve two purposes—they define the areas (zones) that you ship to and let you assign different Shipping Methods and/or Shipping Rates to specific zones.

 For example, you can use WooCommerce shipping zones to: